 Before You Go

-Access: The oratory is located a ¼ mile across fields, parts of which may be uneven.
+Access: The oratory is a 400-metre (440-yard) walk across fields, parts of which may be uneven.
 Entry to the field from the car park is via a steep staircase.

 Facilities: During the summer season, refreshments can be purchased in the car park.

 Dogs: Dogs on leads are welcome

-Please be aware: Farm livestock may be present.
+Please be aware: Farm livestock may be present in the fields around the oratory.

 Plan a Great Day Out